 At the visitor center take advantage of the park rangers to discuss any questions or hiking trail suggestions you may have.
 Pick up a map and the park newspaper to find out daily activities.

-While at the visitor center check out the exhibits.
-Each site has different exhibits on nature, the park and southern mountain life & culture.
-This will give everyone a better idea about the park history and what they are going to see while visiting.
+While at the visitor center check out the exhibits on display.
+Each site has different exhibits on nature, the park, southern mountain life, and culture.
+This will give everyone a better idea about the park’s history and what you are going to see while visiting.
 Plus the kids will enjoy it.